 Production functions are the same in America and Britain.
 The HO model is a long run model.
 Ohlin argued that "the physical conditions of production are everywhere the same."
 Some countries may be slow to adopt new technology.
 With the development of modern telecommunications, information travels fast.
 This is due to declining transportation and communication costs.

 |8.
 No factor intensity reversal||to be explained later.|

 Without trade barriers, natural or man-made, free trade will equalize output prices.

 Cultural impacts of

 (i) Since the US created a large free trade area by eliminating interstate trade tax, it became a dominant power in the 20th century.
-European countries are imitating the US by creating EU.
-Now most invoices are written in English even between countries not involving the US.
+European countries are imitating the US by creating the EU.
+Now most invoices are written in English even between countries not involving trade with the US.